utopia-foss/utopia/doc/usage/run/stop-conditions.rst

 Stop Conditions
 ===============
-Depending on the model under investigation, the required number of iteration steps may widely vary.
+Depending on the model under investigation, the required number of iteration steps may vary widely.
-Let's say we are in a scenario where we are investigating convergence behaviour of a model; depending on the parameter configuration, the time to reach convergence can span many orders of magnitude.
+Let's say we are in a scenario where we are investigating the convergence behaviour of a model; depending on the parameter configuration, the time to reach convergence could span many orders of magnitude.

-In order to save computational resources, it would be useful to **dynamically stop simulations**, depending on their current state.
+In order to save computational resources, it is useful to **dynamically stop simulations**, depending on their current state.

-The **stop conditions** feature implements exactly that:
-Depending on a timeout or on information conveyed to the frontend using the ``monitor`` method, running simulations can be told to stop.
+The **stop conditions** feature implements exactly that: depending on a timeout or on information conveyed to the frontend using the ``monitor`` method, running simulations can be told to stop.

 .. contents::
    :local: